 lations is amended to read as follows:

-Tripler‘s Manual gives the required standard of qualifications, and
+Tripler‘s )Ianual gives the required standard of qualifications, and

 is also the standard for inspection after the recruits arrive at the